hyperter96/rs-docs/src/pages/index.md

 # Introduction

-Zig is a general-purpose programming language and toolchain for maintaining **robust**, **optimal**, and **reusable** software. {% .lead %}
+The essence of the Rust programming language is actually **empowerment**: no matter what kind of code you are writing now, Rust can enable you to go further in a wider range of programming fields and write confident. {% .lead %}

 {% link-grid %}

-{% link-grid-link title="Zig Installation" icon="installation" href="/docs/get-started/installation" description="A step-by-step guide to system configuration and installation of Zig" /%}
+{% link-grid-link title="Rust Installation" icon="installation" href="/docs/get-started/installation" description="A step-by-step guide to system configuration and installation of Rust" /%}

-{% link-grid-link title="High-level Overview" icon="plugins" href="/docs/core-concept/high-level-overview" description="A high-level overview of the Zig program" /%}
+{% link-grid-link title="High-level Overview" icon="plugins" href="/docs/core-concept/high-level-overview" description="A high-level overview of the Rust program" /%}

 {% link-grid-link title="Type Conversion" icon="presets" href="/docs/advanced/type-cast" description="In advanced learning, we will explain three types of conversion" /%}